mcfnord/hc22_archive/README.md

 If your king and queen touch, your turn can begin by swapping them.
 You can do this to exit check, but can't enter check.

-If you take a piece of a kind you have lost, and the portal is empty, you can place your piece there.
+If you take a piece of a kind you have lost, and the portal (center spot) is empty, you can place your piece there.

 If you enter your turn with your piece in the portal, but you don't move it out of that spot, then it's lost again.